-On January 1, 2022, the Foundation adopted Accounting Standards Update 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
+The Foundation follows Accounting Standards Update 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
 The measurement of expected credit losses under the CECL methodology is applicable to financial assets measured at amortized cost, including loans receivable (program-related investments (loans)).
-As permitted by Accounting Standards Codification ("ACS") 326, the Foundation elected to maintain pools of loans accounted for under the guidance.
-The Foundation adopted ASC 326 using the modified retrospective method for program-related investments (loans) and the adoption did not have a material effect on reported assets, liabilities, or net assets.
+As permitted by Accounting Standards Codification ("ASC") 326, the Foundation elected to maintain pools of loans accounted for under the guidance.